eya2105/snmp-bandwidth-visualizer/README.md

 # SNMP Bandwidth Monitor

 This project is a simple SNMP-based bandwidth monitoring tool implemented in Python using the `pysnmp` library.
-It uses the `ifInOctets` SNMP OID to calculate inbound bandwidth (in bits per second) on a given interface of a local SNMP agent.
+It uses the `ifInOctets` SNMP OID to calculate inbound bandwidth (in bits per second) on a given interface of a local SNMP agent.This script was developed for academic purposes to better understand SNMP monitoring and traffic analysis techniques used in network management and security.

 ## Features